 Written by Kandi Henriott

 Are you wondering how to implement a co-teaching model and make it successful for teachers and students at your school?
 Co-teaching can be a rewarding experience when planning and communication are in place from the beginning.
-Here are five practical tips you can use to get started.
+Here are the five best practical tips you can use to get started with co-teaching.

 Just as with any relationship, communication is the key to an effective co-teaching partnership.
 You can avoid confusion and conflict by simply sitting down together at the beginning of the year to talk.
 This is a great time to share ideas, define goals, and establish responsibilities so that each teacher is on the same page.
 It’s also a great time to set up systems of communication for those days and weeks when you simply don’t have time for a face-to-face meeting.